 SFACC receives many inquiries about options for removing the coyotes.
 Relocation is not an option under CA State law.
-It is also inhumane.
-Lethal removal is ineffective and unethical, and another coyote will simply take the place of the one removed, often within weeks.
-ACC and coyote experts feel that the local coyotes are here to stay and their hope is that the community learns to peacefully coexist with them.
-Melissa Peabody has made a beautiful film, “San Francisco, Still Wild at Heart (External Link),” which is a virtual case study of the arrival of coyotes in our urban communities.
+Lethal removal is ineffective in this crowded urban environment, and other coyotes will simply take the place of the ones removed, often within weeks.
+SFACC and coyote experts feel that the local coyotes are here to stay and their hope is that the community learns to peacefully coexist with them.

-Be responsible pet guardians; leash your dogs where required and respect temporary park closures.
-Wildlife in San Francisco needs a little breathing room while its young are present.
+Be responsible pet guardians; leash dogs and respect temporary park closures.
 Urban wildlife is part of the health of San Francisco’s parks — part of the heritage and history of our area, and coexistence is possible with a little give-and-take.

 Related Links (Get Viewer (External Link))

 Dogs and Coyotes: What You Need to Know (English PDF) (Chinese PDF) (Spanish PDF)

 Your Wild Neighbors: Coexisting with Coyotes (English PDF) (Chinese PDF) (Spanish PDF)

 Keeping Domestic Animals Safe (PDF)

 Do Not Feed Coyotes (English PDF) (Chinese PDF) (Spanish PDF)